Access4all/adg/pages/knowledge/colours-and-contrast/how-to-examine/README.md

 ## Colour picker

+In some situations, there is no hard-coded colour available in the DOM inspector.

-A lot of contrast checkers offer colour pickers.
+To account for this, a lot of contrast checkers offer colour pickers.
 While they are very handy, they open up some potential pitfalls.

 ### Anti-aliasing